uk4z/notification-hub/README.md

 ## Improvements

 This repository contains the implementation of only a part of the whole feature.
 We can assume that in order to implement it completely, we would have to use a speech-to-text API to handle vocal inputs.
-Furthermore, we can assume that the summarization performance would improve using top-notch model such as GPT-4 however this is not necessary for our academic purpose.
+Furthermore, we can assume that the summarization performance would improve using top-notch model such as GPT-4 however it is not necessary for our academic purpose.